Economy of Burkina Faso: Agriculture

 In addition to smaller productions of other agricultural products.

 External trade

 Industry, still in an embryonic stage, is located primarily in Bobo-Dioulasso, Ouagadougou, Banfora, and Koudougou.
 Manufacturing is limited to food processing, textiles, and other import substitution heavily protected by tariffs.
 Some factories are privately owned, and others are set to be privatized.
 Burkina Faso's exploitable natural resources are limited, although a manganese ore deposit is located in the remote northeast.
-Gold mining has increased greatly since the mid-1980s and, along with cotton, is a leading export moneyearner.
+Gold mining has increased greatly since the mid-1980s and, along with cotton, is a leading export money earner.
 However, both gold and cotton are listed as goods produced mostly by child labor and forced labor according to a recent U.S. Department of Labor report.

+Child labour

+A 2023 Burkinabé government study found that in the north of the country, 30.1% of children work permanently in gold mine.